comfortablejohn/react-coding-challenge/README.md

 screen.
 Obviously the routes will only work within the runtime of the app, given the static nature of the demo (i.e. no server).

+React Context was used in this case to avoid prop drilling, giving the `Link` component access to the `goTo` function irrespective of its position in the tree (as long as it has `NavProvider` as an ancestor).

+The current screen component is provided through a render prop to the children.
+This improves composability while still allowing other components such as `Header` and `Footer` to have access to the navigation context if required.

 I would typically use [https://github.com/ReactTraining/react-router](React Router) for routing, but opted for this approach to avoid using third party libraries as per the spec.